-Reinforce "We're Listening" with staff by creating and pushing out custom screen savers or wallpapers with key message points and data specific.
+Reinforce Share Your Experience with staff by creating and disseminating custom screen savers or wallpapers with key message points and data specific.

 Posters and Bulletin Boards

 Posters can be placed to emphasize the importance of employee satisfaction scores.
 Target messages based on where the poster is to be placed.